radhikasundararaman24/Flight-Management/docs/tutorials/before-you-start-a-tutorial.md

 To test your development system, follow these steps:

-1. Create and checkout a test branch of your fork of the To-Do-service repo.
-Your `GitHub repo workspace` is the directory that contains your fork of the `to-do-service` repo.
+1. Create and checkout a test branch of your fork of the Flight Management service repo.
+Your `GitHub repo workspace` is the directory that contains your fork of the `flight-management-service` repo.

     ```shell
     cd <your GitHub repo workspace>